 Ringworm is a fungal infection of the skin that is very common in the monsoon season.
 The infection appears as red, circular patches on the skin.
 The parts of the body that are commonly affected include the arms, shoulders, chest, neck, scalp, and groin.
 The patches may itch or even begin to ooze.
 Ringworm can be easily treated and controlled with timely medication.
 Never try to self-medicate as this can leave you with ugly scars on your body.

-Scabies is a monsoon disease called by tiny microscopic mites.
+Scabies is a monsoon skin disease caused by tiny microscopic mites.
 These mites are invisible to the naked eye and they can live on your skin surface for months.
 They even burrow into your skin to lay eggs; this causes intense itching and formation of a rash.
 Scabies is highly contagious and can spread through infected clothing and bedding.
-The good news is that scabies is very treatable and can be cured through anti-biotics and medicated lotions.
+The good news is that scabies is treatable and can be cured through antibiotics and medicated lotions.

 Eczema is a type of skin rash which causes the skin to become inflamed.
 The rash is usually red and itchy and the affected areas become dry and scaly.
 Eczema is not caused by a bacterium but rather it is an allergic reaction of the body’s immune system to external stimulus.
 This skin rash is common in families which have a history of skin allergies, hay fever, or asthma.
 Eczema is perfectly curable with medication and skin lotions.